theochem/roberto/README.rst

 It is a good practice to run ``rob`` before every ``git commit`` to make sure the committed code is clean and working.

+When using the cardboardlint tool and when you are working in a development branch, cardboardlint will only show linter messages for lines of code that you have changed.
+If you would like to see all messages, run Roberto as ``ROBERTO_ABS=1 rob``.

 More details, e.g. on how to configure Roberto, can be found in the
 documentation: https://theochem.github.com/roberto